 Phone: (631) 543-5355

-The Association was instrumental in orchestrating the Hauppauge Industrial Park’s Connectivity Project to update the technology infrastructure of the industrial park, allowing its companies to compete on a global scale.
-Under Alessi-Miceli’s guidance, HIA-LI is playing a vital role in Suffolk County’s view of the transportation issues facing the industrial park.
-HIA-LI is also hosting the Annual HIA-LI Business Trade Show and Conference, which sets records for business participation and is a major economic engine on Long Island.
+The Association was instrumental in orchestrating the Long Island Innovation Park at Hauppauge’s – formerly the Hauppauge Industrial Park – Connectivity Project to update the technology infrastructure of the industrial park, allowing its companies to compete on a global scale.
+Under Alessi-Miceli’s leadership, HIA-LI is playing a vital role in Suffolk County’s view of the transportation issues facing the Innovation Park.
+HIA-LI also hosts the Annual Business Trade Show and Conference, which sets records for business participation and is a major economic engine on Long Island.

 Alessi-Miceli had previously served as Managing Director of Dale Carnegie Training for more than 18 years where she was responsible for the profitability and productivity of the instructional and sales team at this premiere corporate education organization.

-An honored member of Strathmore’s Who’s Who for 2002-2003, Alessi-Miceli is also a former board member of the LIRPC, NYLCV and Suffolk County Girl Scout Council.
-She has been featured in such publications as Newsday, Networking Magazine, Smithtown News and Long Island Business News and appeared on television’s News12 Jobline as an expert in Organizational Change and Motivation.
+An honored member of Strathmore’s Who’s Who for 2002-2003, Alessi-Miceli is also a former board member of the Long Island Regional Planning Council, the New York League of Conservation Voters, and the Suffolk County Girl Scout Council.
+She has been featured in such publications as Newsday, Networking Magazine, Smithtown News, and Long Island Business News and appeared on News 12’s “Jobline” as an expert in organizational change and motivation.

-In 2006, she was honored with the Harry Chapin Humanitarian award for HIA-LI’s work with Long Island Cares as the second largest contributor to their annual food drive as well as her personal work with their Dress for Success program, and training women in interviewing and self-confidence.
+In 2006, she was honored with the Harry Chapin Humanitarian award for HIA-LI’s work with Long Island Cares as the second largest contributor to their annual food drive as well as her personal work with the Dress for Success program, training women in interviewing skills and boosting their self-confidence.

-In 2005, she was also honored as one of Long Island Business News’ Top 50 Women Professionals on Long Island.
-Her community involvement has included a commitment as a religion school teacher and working with the Big Brother/ Big Sister organization.
+Alessi-Miceli’s community involvement has included a commitment as a religion school teacher and working with the Big Brother/Big Sister organization.